deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/workloads/pods.md

 <https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers>

-1. Which deployment method would allow the most flexibility, multiple applications per pod or one per Pod?

-One per pod
+1. **Which deployment method would allow the most flexibility, multiple applications per pod or one per Pod? -** One per pod

-2. Which deployment method allows for the most granular scalability?

-One per pod
+2. **Which deployment method allows for the most granular scalability? -** One per pod

-3. Which have the best inter-container performance?

-Multiple per pod
+3. **Which have the best inter-container performance? -** Multiple per pod

-4. How many IP addresses are assigned per pod?
+4. **How many IP addresses are assigned per pod? -** One

-One

-5. What are some ways containers can communicate within the same pod?

-IPC, loopback or shared filesystem access.
+5. **What are some ways containers can communicate within the same pod? -** IPC, loopback or shared filesystem access.

-6. What are some reasons you should have multiple containers per pod?

-Lean containers may not have functionality like logging.
+6. **What are some reasons you should have multiple containers per pod? -** Lean containers may not have functionality like logging.
 Able to maintain lean execution but add functionality as necessary, like Ambassadors and Sidecar containers.

-- args: override Docker images'sCMD
+- args: override Docker images's CMD
-- command: override Docker images'sEntrypoint
+- command: override Docker images's Entrypoint